Conventicle Act 1664

-The Conventicle Act 1664 was an Act of the Parliament of England (16 Charles II c.
+The Conventicle Act 1664 was an act of the Parliament of England (16 Cha.
+2. c.
 4) that forbade conventicles, defined as religious assemblies of more than five people other than an immediate family, outside the auspices of the Church of England and the rubrics of the 1662 Book of Common Prayer.

 This law was a part of the Clarendon Code, named after Edward Hyde, 1st Earl of Clarendon, which aimed to discourage nonconformism and to strengthen the position of the Established Church but the Clarendon Code was not actually the work of Clarendon himself, who favoured a policy of greater tolerance towards dissenters.
 These prohibitions led many, such as the Covenanters, to vacate their parishes rather than submit to the new Episcopal authorities.
 Just as the ministers left so too did the congregations, following their old pastors to sermons on the hillside.
 From small beginnings these field assemblies—or conventicles—were to grow into major problems of public order for the government.

 The operation of the Clarendon Code at least as far as Protestants were concerned was mitigated somewhat by Charles II's Royal Declaration of Indulgence in 1672, which suspended the execution of the Penal Laws and allowed a certain number of non-conformist chapels to be staffed and constructed, with the pastors subject to royal approval.

-The Conventicle Act was formally repealed in 1689, although its authority had lapsed, by default, in 1667.
+The act was formally repealed in 1689, although its authority had lapsed, by default, in 1667.

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125).